aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pdf-to-mhtml/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export PDF to MHTML" h2="Render PDF to MHTML within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PDF to MHTML</h2>

+The MHTML format is a web page archive format that combines HTML, images, and other resources into a single file.
+It is used to save webpages for offline viewing, and is also used to send emails with embedded images.
+MHTML is a convenient way to store and share webpages, and is supported by most web browsers.

+<h2>How Aspose.Total Helps for PDF to MHTML Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert PDF to MHTML in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert PDF file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to MHTML.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to easily convert PDF to MHTML in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert PDF file format to DOC.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to MHTML.

+Aspose.PDF for C++ is a powerful PDF manipulation library that enables developers to create, edit, convert, and print PDF documents from within their own applications.
+It supports a wide range of features, including text extraction, document conversion, form filling, and digital signatures.
+Aspose.Words for C++ is a powerful Word document processing API that enables developers to create, edit, and convert Word documents from within their own applications.
+It supports a wide range of features, including document conversion, text extraction, document comparison, and mail merge.

+By combining the features of Aspose.PDF for C++ and Aspose.Words for C++, developers can easily convert PDF to MHTML in two simple steps.
+The process is fast and efficient, and the resulting MHTML file is of high quality.
+Aspose.Total for C++ is a great choice for developers who need to convert PDF to MHTML quickly and easily.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}